• Skip to primary navigation

 No, chickens should not eat peach pits, or stone, as it's sometimes called.
 The pit is the large, hard seed found in the center of a peach.

-They contain amygdalin which changes into hydrogen cyanide.
+Just like when considering if chickens can eat apples, peaches contain amygdalin which changes into hydrogen cyanide.
 Cyanide in peach pits are, just like in apple seeds, toxic and can cause your chicken to become sick and even die.
-Fortunately, cyanide can not handle too much heat and can be eliminated by cooking it.

 Fortunately, this will likely never be a real problem because the pits are generally much too hard and large for a chicken to waste time bothering with it; especially when there's a sweet and juicy peach close by.